 The primary objective of the Hungry4Fitness initiative is to share valuable contemporary physical training knowledge.
 As selfish as it sounds, we want to be the impetus for encouraging and inspiring people to get more fitness into their lives.

-How we hope to achieve this is through providing our visitors with a comprehensive insight into the various components of what constitutes as exercise and fitness.
-With blogs, video tutorials and sharing of quality information we endeavour to bring you the best possible education.
+How we hope to achieve this is by providing our visitors with a comprehensive insight into the various components of what constitutes exercise and fitness.
+With blogs, video tutorials and sharing of quality information, we endeavour to bring you the best possible education.

-If you’ve had chance to look over our website you’ll notice that we’re not exactly pro bono.
-Yes we produce exercise and fitness products and provide reviews on related equipment from which we receive a small affiliation commission.
+If you’ve had a chance to look over our website you’ll notice that we’re not exactly pro bono.
+Yes, we produce exercise and fitness products and provide reviews on related equipment from which we receive a small affiliation commission.

 However, the vast majority of our content is not for profit but for supporting people in their pursuit of improved health and fitness.

-Also, I hate – HATE! – the perpetual advertisement culture.
-Nowadays most websites are literally littered in adverts which, I believe, deteriorates the user’s experience.
+Also, I detest – DETEST! – the perpetual advertisement culture.
+Nowadays most websites are literally littered with adverts which, I believe, deteriorates the user’s experience.
 I’ve worked bloody hard creating this platform and I don’t want it besmirched.
 As a consequence of the seething contempt I harbour for parasitic advertisement, you will not find a single pop-up, pin or pile of propagandistic turd on one of our pages.
 Promise!

 How the hell are you financed then?
 We make money from product reviews (affiliations) and our growing range of fitness products.
 That’s it.

 Again thank you for spending some time here at Hungry4Fitness.
 If you have enjoyed your experience with us and you found value in our content please subscribe.
 By doing so you will receive all our new articles the moment they are published.
-But if, however, you feel we could be doing things better, or should shine additional focus on a specific topic of fitness, we want to hear you thoughts.
-Email them to: firstname.lastname@example.org.
+But if, however, you feel we could be doing things better, or should shine additional focus on a specific topic of fitness, we want to hear your thoughts.